grace grits and gardening

 If spring were a song…

-If spring were a song, the deep base notes would be the thunderstorms that have recently rolled over our rooftop.
+If spring were a song, the deep base notes would be the thunderstorms that recently rolled over our rooftop.
 Rainwater makes the spring colors pop even more brilliantly than before.
-That’s the way it looks to me, anyway.
-The trees are budding bright and fresh, the tight dogwoods blossoms have burst open, and even the bearded irises have begun to bloom.
+The trees are budding bright and fresh, the tight dogwoods blossoms are beginning to burst open, and even the bearded irises have started blooming.

 If spring were a song the birds would chirp the melody.